-Anyone who is circulating a signatures in-lieu petition or nomination paper must be a registered voter of the jurisdiction in which the candidate is seeking nomination.
+Each person who is circulating nomination papers must be a registered voter of the jurisdiction (district or political subdivision) in which the candidate is seeking nomination.
 A circulator may serve only within the jurisdiction and county in which he/she resides.
-For offices that extend into another county, the circulator may only obtain signatures of registered voters residing in his or her county of residence.
+For offices that extend into another county, the circulator may only obtain signatures of registered voters residing in the circulator's county of residence.
 Therefore, a circulator in San Mateo County may not obtain signatures from voters who reside in Santa Clara County.

-A candidate for any office may serve as a circulator of the candidate's own nomination petition or signatures in-lieu petition, and may do so throughout the jurisdiction regardless of county of residence.
-Candidates may also sign their own petitions, and the signature will be given the same effect as that of any other qualified signer.
+A candidate for any office may serve as a circulator of the candidate's own nomination papers, and may do so throughout the jurisdiction regardless of county of residence.
+Candidates may also sign their own papers, and the signature will be given the same effect as that of any other qualified signer.